 IMPORTANT: Venezuela is currently considered a "Do Not Travel" destination by several government travel advisories.
 For more information, check out our Venezuela travel alerts page.
 Unfortunately World Nomads cannot offer travel insurance for Venezuela.

 A famously devastating quake occurred in 1812 completely destroying the capital Caracas, and killing 20,000 people.
-It was so powerful it even formed a new lake and dammed a river!
+It was so powerful it even formed a new lake and dammed a river.

 The country suffered exceptionally heavy rains in late 2010, which have affected wide areas of the country, and road conditions remain poor.
 The government of Venezuela announced States of Emergency in many states including the capital.
 You may still encounter damaged infrastructure that affects your travels.

 There have been mudslides in many areas of the country, which have particularly affected shantytowns built on hillsides.

 They have left many homeless and blocked or damaged roads and highways.

 Operations at airports have been disrupted in the past, causing flight delays.
 If you are traveling during rainy season, stay up to date with weather reports and prepare yourself for potential transport delays.

 Hurricanes are also a concern for travelers in Venezuela.

 The Atlantic hurricane season runs from the 1st June to 30th November each year, and can affect portions of northern Venezuela.

 The direction and strength of hurricanes can change with little warning.